dialchain/dial/README.md

 In order to protect validators (or service provider in general), the DialChain defines a fix price to pay for each service intent request.
 Recall that the service intent request also returns a binding offer to the requesting participant.

-In order to protect the DialChain, each validator can only guarantee publications (inside a block or time window) up to the amount of the validator’s deposit
+In order to protect the DialChain, each validator can only guarantee publications (inside a block or time window) up to the amount of the validator’s deposit.

 The price paid by a participant to publish a declaration has a minimum cap, a file size factor and a validation effort factor.
 This price is generally substantial enough to have a significant impact on the wallet of a participant generating spammy declarations.